Tissot’s Indicatrix and Map Distortion

 Conformal map projections preserve local angles and shapes.
 Often, meridians and parallels intersect at right angles.
 A map projection cannot preserve angles and shapes at the same time.

-When a map projection preserves angles such as the Mercator projection, the Tissot indicatrix are all circles but different sizes.
+When a map projection preserves angles such as the Web Mercator projection, the Tissot indicatrix is all circles but different sizes.

-For example, the Lambert Conformal Conic projection maintains local angular and shape relationships through out the map.
+For example, the Lambert Conformal Conic projection maintains local angular and shape relationships throughout the map.
+But conic projections aren’t well-suited for mapping extremely large areas.

-However, the size of circles vary throughout the map projection, meaning it’s not equal-area and relative size is not preserved.
+However, the size of circles varies throughout the map projection, meaning it’s not equal area and relative size is not preserved.

 The Equal Area Projection

 In an equal area projection, Tissot circles are all the same relative size across the map.
-Despite how indicatrices change from a circle to an ellipse, an equal area projection retains relative size.
+Despite how the Tissot indicatrix changes from a circle to an ellipse, an equal-area projection retains relative size.

 The Equidistant Projection